brandongregory/dndhelp/src/5e-build-guides/control-caster-builds.md

 ### Sorcerer

 Sorcerers make excellent blasters, but they have some very good options for control as well.
-For spell selection, they’re basically Wizard light and have a lot of the same options that Wizards have.
+For spell selection, they’re basically Wizard-light and have a lot of the same options that Wizards have.
 One limitation they have in comparison to Wizards is the lower number of spells they can learn, and they don’t prepare spells, giving them less versatility in their options than Wizards.
 While a Wizard can potentially learn almost every spell and swap them out on a long rest, Sorcerers have to choose the spells that are important to them and can only change them on a level up.
 Even with that limitation, Sorcerers can make great Controllers if you commit to the build.

 Spell Options: ★★★★☆